dome9/terraform-provider-dome9/website/docs/index.html.markdown

 ## Authentication

 This provider requires a CloudGuard API Key and Key secret in order to manage the resources.
-You can generate these credentials in the CloudGuard portal or in the Infinity portal.
 - For accounts onboarded through the Infinity Portal, you can generate these credentials at [https://portal.checkpoint.com/dashboard/cloudguard#/settings/credentials](https://portal.checkpoint.com/dashboard/cloudguard#/settings/credentials) .
 For more details, see the [CloudGuard documentation](https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Default.htm#cshid=API_V2) for the Infinity Portal.

 - For accounts onboarded through the CloudGuard Portal, use [https://secure.dome9.com/v2/settings/credentials](https://secure.dome9.com/v2/settings/credentials).
 For more details, see [CloudGuard documentation](https://sc1.checkpoint.com/documents/Infinity_Portal/WebAdminGuides/EN/CloudGuard-PM-Admin-Guide/Documentation/Settings/Credentials.htm?cshid=API_V2)

 To manage the full selection of resources, provide the credentials from an account with administrative access permissions.
 You can use the Key and Secret in the following ways: